FBA Onsite: Fulfillment by Amazon Without Storage Fees

 For Amazon, the FBA Onsite option means less overcrowded warehouses, more merchants with Prime-eligible products, and a chance to solidify its brand value through its reliable signature service.
 It should be noted though that if sellers want to sell internationally using FBA Onsite, they will have to have storage facilities of their own in the countries for which they want to have Prime-eligible service.

-If you are thinking about using Amazon Online for delivering products after sales, you should know what kind of FBA fees you may be facing.
+Thinking about changing the way your inventory is stored and delivered with Amazon?
+You are going to need to know what kind of FBA fees you may be facing.
 Helium 10 offers the Profitability Calculator tool in the Helium 10 Chrome extension, an FBA calculator that offers valuable information about individual ASINs to measure their profitability.

 One of these metrics is the FBA fee calculator option that makes an accurate estimation of the FBA fees you will pay per unit for storage at Amazon fulfillment centers.
 You can also figure shipping fees based on product dimensions, the referral fee, and the possible ROI after fees and sales tax.

-Are you excited for FBA Onsite?
+Do you have experience with FBA Onsite?
 Let us know down in the comments!